therapist-app/therapist-app/README.md

 - Solve the conflicts with the help of your IDE
 - Do a force push of your branch `git push -f`
 - Now the conflicts should be solved and you can merge your branch into main through Github (with the option "Squash and merge")

+## How to update production:
+`git push --force origin main:production`